Flave/Deep-Conversation/README.md

-Great things have been achieved in the fields of Machine Learning and the like.
-Many praising things have been written about the pioneers.
-It is time to let them speak, take part in the conversation and show off their skills.
+Great things have been achieved in the fields of Machine Learning and Artificial Intelligence.
+Many praising words have been written about the frontrunners.
+It is time to let them speak, to let them take part in the conversation and show off their skills.
 This is a conversation between two of the most advanced.

 ## Deployment